S-Nithish-Kumar/BLE_web_app/README.md

 + [CSS](https://www.w3schools.com/css/default.asp) - Describes how HTML elements are to be displayed on screen.
 - [JavaScript](https://www.w3schools.com/js/default.asp) - JavaScript is a scripting language used to create and control dynamic website content.
 It provides functionality to the UI elements created using HTML.

-This is how your final web app looks like after hosted in github.
+This is how your final web app looks after being hosted on GitHub.

 ![BLE web app hosted in github](Images/GitPushStep5.PNG)